5 Reasons to Plan a Winter Vacation (and Where to Go)

 2. Winter Activities Can Help Beat the Blues

 Seasonal Affective Disorder or S.A.D. can take its toll on anyone’s wellbeing.
 Physical activity like skiing, tubing or snowboarding can help lift the emotional fog that tends to set in during winter.
-New England’s Wilmington, Vermont, offers a picturesque town with shops, restaurants and lodging just minutes away from the Mount Snow Resort.
-Beech Mountain Resort in Beech Mountain, North Carolina celebrates its 50th anniversary Jan.
-20-28, 2018.
-The occasion will be marked with activities, contests, live music, games and fireworks.
+New England’s Wilmington, VT, offers a picturesque town with shops, restaurants and lodging just minutes away from the Mount Snow Resort.
+Or, hit the slopes at Beech Mountain Resort in Beech Mountain, NC.

 5. You Can Cure Cabin Fever With a Staycation